dylanmckay/compiler/README.md

 [![Build Status](https://travis-ci.org/dylanmckay/compiler.svg)](https://travis-ci.org/dylanmckay/compiler)

-This program is written in Rust.
+This program is written in Rust on the nightly channel.